School Delays and Closings

 A: Delays are generally implemented in order to provide enough time for the weather to improve, schools to clear parking lots and sidewalks, or safe traveling for buses on the roads.
-When your high school has a 2 hour delay buses are beginning their routes between 8 and 8:30 am which is before the one hour delay start times of 8:55 and 9:05 at our South and North campuses, respectively.
+When your high school has a 2 hour delay buses are beginning their routes between 8 and 8:30 am which is before the one hour delay start times of 8:50 at DACC.
 Students whose home school is delayed are not expected to be at DACC until the time of the arrival of their home school bus at DACC.

 Additional questions or special circumstances can be directed to PJ Taylor at 740-203-2268.